austin-hoover/ps-dist/README.md

 # psdist

-Analysis tools for phase space distributions.
+This repository is a collection of tools to analyze particle distributions in phase space.

 ## Installation